 The YYA Committee, in conjunction with the YAB, area stakeholders, the CoC, and YHDP project representatives will:

-Support the implementation of the YHDP Coordinated, Community Plan (CCP); develop strategies and measurements in reference to its goals.
+Support the implementation of the YHDP Coordinated Community Plan (CCP); develop strategies and measurements in reference to its goals.

 Make decisions according to the framework developed during the YHDP CCP planning process.

-Review outcome data and feedback from community partners to identify trends, best practices? evaluate performance, and propose and approve changes to the plan.
+Review outcome data and feedback from community partners to identify trends, best practices, evaluate performance, and propose and approve changes to the plan.

 Include key members of the YHDP Planning Team and participants from the YAB, the CoC, YYA providers, child welfare, justice, education, and community partners.